 The members of the council are elected every four years by the local electorate (residents of 18 years and older).
 The size of the citydetermines the number of councillors.
 With a population of almost 200.000 residents, Almere has 39 councillors.
 The seats on the city council are allocated according to the proportion of the vote.
 Almere's city council consists of the following parties:

 |Party||Place in political spectrum||Seats|

 |CDA||christian democratic party||2|

-The day-to-day administration of Almere is in the hands of the municipal executive, made up of the mayor (Mrs. Annemarie Jorritsma-Lebbink) and five alderpersons.
+The day-to-day administration of Almere is in the hands of the Municipal Executive, made up of the mayor (Mr. Franc Weerwind) and five alderpersons.
 The mayor is appointed by Royal Decree for a renewable term of six years.
-The alderpersons are appointed for four years by the coalition parties that form a majority in the municipal council.
+The alderpersons are appointed for four years by the coalition parties that form a majority in the city council.

 |René Peeters||D66||youth, education and sports|

 |Mark Pol||VVD||finance, operational management, service and real estate|